-This high quality, community-friendly event is hosted by the Palo Alto Chamber of Commerce and presented by the Palo Alto Medical Foundation.
+This high quality, community-friendly event is hosted by the Palo Alto Chamber of Commerce with the support of the City of Palo Alto.
 In the past it has attracted over 150,000 people every year from throughout California and the West Coast.
-The festival-celebrating its thirty-fourth year-takes place on tree-lined University Avenue in beautiful downtown Palo Alto, a vital economic area 35 miles south of San Francisco.
+The festival-celebrating its thirty-sixth year-takes place on tree-lined University Avenue in beautiful downtown Palo Alto, a vital economic area 35 miles south of San Francisco.

-PLEASE NOTE: the City of Palo Alto has a new ordinance banning the use of plastic & paper bags for carrying merchandise.
-The Chamber of Commerce highly recommends that festival attendees bring their own re-usable tote bags for easy transportation of multiple purchases.
+PLEASE NOTE: the City of Palo Alto has a ban on the use of plastic & paper bags for carrying purchased merchandise.
+The Chamber of Commerce highly recommends that festival attendees bring their own tote bags for easy transportation of multiple purchases.

 The backbone of the festival and the key to its success are the three hundred fine artists and crafters whose display booths are placed back-to-back along University Avenue.
 These exhibitors are the reason why this festival attracts such a high percentage of fine artists and crafters whose work you'll see only at a few select shows on the West Coast.